castorini/bertserini/README.md

 Now you are good to go.

 ## Install dependencies
-First step is to prepare the python dependencies. \
+The first step is to prepare the python dependencies. \
-Pyserini is the repo that wrap Anserini with python APIs.
+Pyserini is the repo that wraps Anserini with Python APIs.
-Please refer to their repo [Pyserini](https://github.com/castorini/pyserini) for detailed useage.
-Also, this wrapper only contain some of the features in Anserini, you can also refer to [Anserini](https://github.com/castorini/anserini) for more settings.
+Please refer to their repo [Pyserini](https://github.com/castorini/pyserini) for detailed usage.
+Also, this wrapper only contains some of the features in Anserini; you can also refer to [Anserini](https://github.com/castorini/anserini) for more settings.

 ```
 conda create -n bertserini